dataviscourse/tutorials/lectures/lecture-more-advanced-d3.md

 Most of the frameworks above have dedicated data visualization libraries written for them, here are some links:

-- [Victory](https://formidable.com/open-source/victory/?r=m7) developed and maintained by Formidable Labs
+- [Victory](https://formidable.com/open-source/victory/?r=m7) developed and maintained by Formidable Labs.
-- [React-vis](https://uber.github.io/react-vis/?r=m7) developed and maintained by Uber
+- [React-vis](https://uber.github.io/react-vis/?r=m7) developed and maintained by Uber.

 You can find more such libraries for any other framework you use.

 The other approach is to use D3 in conjunction with your library.
 There are multiple approaches to this, we will just discuss those on a higher level:

 - Make React call D3 render functions
-  - Pros: Easy to setup
+  - Pros: Easy to setup.
-  - Cons: Both try to control DOM and may need to serious performance issues because both libraries do not respect each others renders
+  - Cons: Both try to control DOM and may lead to serious performance issues because both libraries do not respect each others renders.
 - Allow D3 and React to control their own setup by creating D3 visualization as black-box components
-  - Pros: Quite performant if setup correctly.
+  - Pros: Quite fast if setup correctly.
   - Cons: Tricky to setup correctly and needs a bit of underlying knowledge about how both React and D3 handle DOM updates, else causes same problems as above approach.
 - Allow React to control DOM and use D3 to do calculations like scale and layouts
-  - Pros: Super performant (of course if you use React properly)
+  - Pros: Super fast (of course if you use React properly).
   - Cons: Almost no documentation on using React and D3 in this way.